Table of Contents

 The tech industry is widely discussed, promoted, and given enormous coverage in the popular, business, and industry press outlets.
 The reason is simple: its growth, size, and reach into every aspect of our lives worldwide make it ubiquitous.
 Consider its reach, from interpersonal communications (phones, tablets, internet), to how we buy and acquire groceries, dinners, clothing, toys, home goods (eCommerce), enhancements to home appliances, vehicles, and how our work gets done (industrial and office automation), and as a source of entertainment and news (streaming TV and movies, digital books, online magazines and news sources).

 The technology industry has a profound impact on national economies, particularly in the United States.
 For example, the sector accounts for 8.9% of the total U.S. gross domestic product (GDP), contributing nearly $2 trillion to the American economy.
-It employs an estimated 9.5 million workers, whose jobs are perceived to be high-status and highly desirable based upon reports of their pay levels, benefits, perks, and public awareness of the employers themselves.
+It employs an estimated 9.5 million workers, whose jobs are perceived as high-status and highly desirable, based on reports of their pay levels, benefits, perks, and public awareness of the employers themselves.

 The expanding nature of the technology industry